Today's Wednesday • 8 mins read

 What is hopelessness?

 Hopelessness is a feeling characterized by the absence or insufficiency of hope (Donncha, Ross, 2011).
-Hopelessness is often accompanied by self-hatred, aimlessness, pessimism, and suicidal ideations and tendencies.
+Hopelessness is often accompanied by self-hatred, aimlessness, pessimism, and self-injury ideations and tendencies.
 It is frequently a result of a cause of other mental illnesses.

 The APA Dictionary of Psychology defines hopelessness as the feeling that one will not experience positive emotions or an improvement in one’s condition.